 Initiatives, Advocacy & Information

-Read MoreThe NSW Container Deposit Scheme, Return and Earn, began rolling out across NSW on 1 December 2017.
+Read MoreThe NSW Container Deposit Scheme, Return and Earn, commenced in NSW on 1 December 2017.

-NSW beverage suppliers fund the Return and Earn scheme.
+Beverage suppliers selling product into NSW fund the Return and Earn scheme.
 Any businesses selling beverages in containers or giving them away as part of a promotion, whether manufacturers, distributors, wholesalers or retailers must enter a supply agreement with the scheme coordinator and register any eligible containers.

 The scheme operations are delivered through fee-for-service contracts:

-Most NSW beverage containers between 150 mL and 3 litres in volume are eligible for a 10 cent refund.
-Refunds can be claimed in several ways including retail vouchers and electronic or cash refunds or can be donated to charity.
+Most NSW beverage containers between 150 mL and 3 litres in volume are eligible for a 10-cent refund.
+Refunds can be claimed in several ways including retail vouchers, electronic or cash refunds or can be donated to charity.

 Containers that are not included in the Scheme and, therefore, do not qualify for a refund are: